happner/happn-cluster/README.md

 #### config.cluster.membership.probeTimeout

 The running SWIM member expects a reply to its probe.
-Receiving none within this time results in the probed member to come under suspicion of being faulty/offline and secondary probe requests are sent to a random selection of other members to in turn probe the suspect themselves to confirm the suspicion.
+Receiving none within this time results in the probed member coming under suspicion of being faulty/offline.
+At this point secondary probe requests are sent to a random selection of other members to, in turn, probe the suspect themselves to confirm the suspicion.

 #### config.cluster.membership.probeReqTimeout